-The overall symptoms of a morphine withdrawal can be incredibly intense.
+The overall symptoms of morphine withdrawal can be incredibly intense.
 Emotional symptoms are also prevalent and can come in the form of anxiety, dysphoria, and irritability.
 It is essential to note that morphine is an opiate and over time the body becomes accustomed to its effects.
 When the drug become absent, withdrawal symptoms will occur.
 This is also the case for those patients who use the drug legitimately.
 Morphine withdrawal is a typical and predictable physiological response.
 It can be extremely unpleasant and sometimes medically risky.
 Furthermore, symptoms of withdrawal can become unbearably uncomfortable; for that reason, morphine users often choose to remain taking the drug.

 Opiates like morphine change the way the brain responds to pain stimuli.
 It can also produce a “high” by disrupting the reward and pleasure areas of the brain.

-Repeated use or abuse of opioid drugs actually change the way the brain chemistry works which leads to physical and psychological dependence.
+Repeated use or abuse of opioid drugs actually changes the way the brain chemistry works which leads to physical and psychological dependence.
 The individual may simply not feel “normal” anymore without the drug’s interaction.
 Furthermore, withdrawal symptoms may start in between doses or when an individual stops taking the drug altogether.

 Symptoms of Morphine Withdrawal